soulhave/stack-gallery/readme.md

 # Stack Gallery

-Stac is a tool that shows technology used in your product.
+Stack is a tool that shows technology used in your product.
 There is a strong integration with [Tech Gallery][techgallery] and [Knowledge Map][knowledge]

 ![screenshot from 2016-10-27 13-02-19](https://cloud.githubusercontent.com/assets/6742877/19772643/9f616ca0-9c45-11e6-96bb-43809f7509df.png)